Low Carb Pasta with Creamed Mushrooms. Delicious and low-carb friendly ribbons of goodness.

 So here I was, starting a lifestyle change that would mean never touching my favourite foods ever again!!!
 So convinced was I of the keto health benefits, however, that I still did it, with a self promise that I would try my very best to re-create all my favourite high-carb and sugar-loaded foods while sticking to keto.

 Low carb pasta with creamed mushrooms.
-Is it really ketogenic?
+Too many carbs for keto?

 The standard home-made pasta mix is 100g white flour to 1 egg.
 Not knowing how absorbent chickpea flour was, I stuck to the same ratio and crossed my fingers.
-I did add a pinch of xanthan gum just in case, to help hold it together.
-If you make this dish, you can try leaving it out, but be prepared for a different result.
+I did add a pinch of xanthan gum just in case, to help hold it together, and it worked out pretty well.

-- 100g organic chickpea flour (pre-baked for 3 hours at 90°C the day before - see Notes)
+- 100g organic chickpea (gram) flour (U.S. option HERE) -pre-baked for 3 hours at 90°C the day before - see Notes below

 - 1 egg

-- 600g oyster mushrooms (or any other you prefer)
+- 300g oyster mushrooms (or any other you prefer)

 - 1 clove garlic (finely chopped)